-- This report presents the Treasury Management and Annual Investment Strategies of the Council which have been produced in accordance with the latest statutory requirements and relevant codes of practice. - Borrowing costs are currently limited to the interest payable on long-term borrowing on PWLB loans, which have been used to fund various initiatives as defined in this strategy.
-There is no additional borrowing expected in this strategy. - The major objectives of the Treasury Management Strategy for 2023/24 are: - To manage effectively and control the risks associated with treasury management activities. - To invest prudently having regard to the security and liquidity of investments and the predictability of returns. - To aim to achieve the optimum return on investments commensurate with the proper levels of security, liquidity and protection of capital.
+- This report presents for approval the Treasury Management and Annual Investment Strategies of the Council which have been produced in accordance with the latest statutory requirements and relevant codes of practice. - Borrowing costs are currently limited to the interest payable on long-term borrowing on PWLB loans.
+There is no additional borrowing expected in the period covered by this strategy. - The major objectives of the Treasury Management Strategy for 2024/25 are: - To manage effectively and control the risks associated with treasury management activities. - To invest prudently having regard to the security and liquidity of investments and the predictability of returns. - To achieve the optimum return on investments commensurate with the proper levels of security, liquidity and protection of capital.